T. Kent Wetherell II: Early life and education

-Wetherell was born on August 26, 1970, in Daytona Beach, Florida.
+Wetherell was born on August 26, 1970, in Daytona Beach, Florida to a politically active family.
 He earned his Bachelor of Science, magna cum laude, from Florida State University and his Juris Doctor, with high honors, from the Florida State University College of Law, where he was inducted into the Order of the Coif and served as an articles editor of the Florida State University Law Review.

 Legal career

-Wetherell spent four years in private practice at the Tallahassee firm Hopping Green Sams & Smith, where his practice focused on representing landowners and developers on land use matters before local governments and state agencies and representing corporate clients in administrative rule challenge and bid protest hearings.
+Wetherell spent four years in private practice at the Tallahassee firm Hopping Green Sams & Smith, where his practice focused on representing landowners and real estate developers on land use matters before local governments and state agencies and representing corporate clients in administrative rule challenge and bid protest hearings.
 Before becoming a judge, he served for two years in the Office of the Florida Attorney General as Deputy Solicitor General.

 State judicial service

 Wetherell served for seven years as an Administrative Law Judge of the Florida Division of Administrative Hearings, where he heard a wide variety of cases, involving rule challenges, bid protests, hospital certificates of need, environmental permit challenges, employment discrimination claims, and professional license disputes.

-He was appointed a Judge of the Florida First District Court of Appeal by Governor Charlie Crist and took office on October 1, 2009.
+He was appointed a Judge of the Florida First District Court of Appeal by Florida Governor Charlie Crist and took office on October 1, 2009.
 His service on the state court terminated when he was appointed a federal district judge.